Radiesse in Seoul — Collagen booster · 12-18 month durability

 Is Radiesse FDA-approved?
 What about MFDS Korea?

 FDA approvals: PMA P050037 (2006, HIV facial lipoatrophy), P050052 (2006, nasolabial folds), P050052/S049 (2015, hand dorsum diluted CaHA / Radiesse+), and P050052/S129 (2021, jawline contour adults 21+).
 MFDS Korea approves Radiesse as a Class IV injectable medical device through Merz Aesthetics Korea direct distribution — no third-party import pathway.
 CE mark under EU MDR.
-Hyperdilute body application (neck, décolletage, buttock, thigh, hand dorsum diluted) is off-label per Goldie 2018 global expert consensus.
+Hyperdilute body application (neck, décolletage, buttock, thigh, hand dorsum diluted) is off-label global expert consensus.
 We disclose the off-label nature of hyperdilute use in writing at consent.

 Is consultation available in my language and can I have a virtual consult before flying?